loomio/loomio-docs/policy/src/privacy/index.md

 ## When transferring personal data from the EU

 The GDPR requires that any data transferred out of the EU must be treated with the same level of protection that the EU privacy laws grant.
-Loomio has offered a data processing addendum and voluntarily participated in the EU-US Privacy Shield Framework as well as the Swiss-US Privacy Shield Framework.
+Loomio has offered a data processing addendum.

 We have incorporated a Data Processing Addendum to our [Terms of Service](../terms/index.md) that is in effect when the GDPR applies to your use of Loomio Services to process Customer Data as defined in the DPA.
 The DPA includes the European Commission’s Standard Contractual Clauses (both controller-processor and controller-controller) to extend GDPR privacy principles, rights, and obligations everywhere personal data is processed.
 The DPA is extensive so to aid our customers, we have provided both a summary of what they mean and how Loomio Limited upholds our responsibilities in our [Privacy Regulation Reference](regulations/index.md).
-If you prefer to have an executed copy of the Data Processing Addendum, you may [sign a copy online](https://app.hellosign.com/s/c0908a3d).
+If you prefer to have an executed copy of the Data Processing Addendum, [contact us](https://www.loomio.org/contact) to request a signed DPA with your organization name, and name and email address of the person with authority to sign on behalf of your organization.
 Regardless of whether you execute or not, we protect and secure your data to the high standards set out in the addendum.

 There are also a few ad-hoc cases where EU personal data may be transferred to the US related to Loomio Limited operations.
 Such transfers are only occasional and transferred under the [Article 49(1)(b) derogation](https://gdpr-info.eu/art-49-gdpr/) under GDPR.